 No significant recent humanitarian developments.
 This crisis is being monitored by our analysis team.

 Information courtesy of ACAPS. https://www.acaps.org/

-- Strengthen the predictability and effectiveness of multi sectorial services at site level through improved site management and coordination.
+- Strengthen safe access to multi sectorial services at site level through improved site management and coordination.

-- Improve living conditions of displaced people through site development, care and maintenance.
+- Improve living conditions of displaced people through site development, care and maintenance and decongestion initiatives.

 - Strengthen community self-management and access to information for displaced populations.

 Populations in Somalia continue to be affected by climatic shocks and insecurity, often leading to their displacement.
 Urban areas receive newly displaced people, who move into private IDP sites with poor living standards, a lack of tenured security, and inadequate access to basic services.
 Local integration and IDP returns are also limited, as many displaced families have lost livelihoods and are continually reliant on humanitarian services.
 Those displaced to informal sites, in particular, are living in precarious conditions and are not having their basic needs met due to inconsistent service provision, barriers to or exclusion from accessing humanitarian support.